Dimitrie Gusti

-Dimitrie Gusti ([diˈmitri.e ˈɡusti]; 13 February 1880 – 30 October 1955) was a Romanian sociologist, ethnologist, historian, and voluntarist philosopher; a professor at the University of Iaşi and the University of Bucharest, he served as Romania's Minister of Education in 1932–1933.
+Dimitrie Gusti ([diˈmitri.e ˈɡusti]; 13 February 1880 – 30 October 1955) was a Romanian sociologist, ethnologist, historian, and voluntarist philosopher; a professor at the University of Iași and the University of Bucharest, he served as Romania's Minister of Education in 1932–1933.
 Gusti was elected a member of the Romanian Academy in 1919, and was its president between 1944 and 1946.
 He was the main contributor to the creation of a new Romanian school of sociology.

 He was a prominent member of the Peasants' Party, and later of the National Peasants' Party into which the former had merged.

 Biography

-Born in Iași, he began studying Letters at the University of Iași before moving on to the Universität unter den Linden and the University of Leipzig, where he studied and completed a doctorate in Philosophy (1904).
+Born in Iași, he began studying Letters at the University of Iași before moving on to the Universität unter den Linden in Berlin and the University of Leipzig, where he studied and completed a doctorate in Philosophy (1904).
 In 1905, he began the study of Sociology, Law, and Political economy at the Universität unter den Linden.